shibarjun/Findaureus/README.md

 ## Citation
 If you utilize any image file from the dataset for scientific publication or any other purpose, please remember to cite the below article.

 Mandal S, Tannert A, Ebert C, Guliev RR, Ozegowski Y, Carvalho L, Wildemann B, Eiserloh S, Coldewey SM, Löffler B, Bastião Silva L, Hoerr V, Tuchscherr L, Neugebauer U. Insights into S. aureus-Induced Bone Deformation in a Mouse Model of Chronic Osteomyelitis Using Fluorescence and Raman Imaging.
 International Journal of Molecular Sciences.
-2023; 24(11):9762. (https://doi.org/10.3390/ijms24119762)
+2023; 24(11):9762. https://doi.org/10.3390/ijms24119762

 ## Acknowledgements

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 861122 (ITN IMAGE-IN).
-We acknowledge support from the CSCC (FKZ 01EO1502), JBIL and ThIMEDOP (FKZ IZN 2018 0002).
+This project is a part of the European Union's Horizon 2020 research and innovation program under grant agreement No 861122 (ITN IMAGE-IN).
+We acknowledge support from the Jena Biophotonics and Imaging Laboratory (JBIL), from the European Union via EFRE funds within the Thüringer Innovationszentrum für Medizintechnik-Lösungen (ThIMEDOP, FKZ IZN 2018 0002), the BMBF via the funding program Photonics Research Germany (LPI, FKZ: 13N15713) and via the CSCC (FKZ 01EO1502) and the Institute of Anatomical and Molecular Pathology, University Coimbra, Portugal.